What is counselling?

 There are many different types of counselling.
 The best is the one that suits the client at the time.
 I work mainly with the Gestalt, Transactional Analysis and Brief Solutions Focused orientations of counselling.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I work to their ethical guidelines.

 Contract and Fees

-I charge £50 for individual counselling and £70 for couples counselling per session.
-I ask for 24 hours notice of cancellation.
+I generally charge £55 for individual counselling and £75 for couples counselling per session.
+I ask for 24 hours notice of cancellation, otherwise payment is required.
 I work with clients aged 16 and older.

 We can meet for as many sessions as is helpful.
 Sudden endings whilst working through challenging issues is not always in the best interest of the client.
 I always recommend taking at least one (or more) sessions to do a proper ending.
 However, it is up to client when they choose to leave counselling.

 Counselling is entirely confidential.
 However, it is necessary for me to take all my client or to a qualified supervisor who helps me provide the best counselling.
 The only other exception would be if I considered a client would seriously harm themselves or someone else.
 I would always seek to discuss this with the client, explain why and agree a way forward wherever possible.